We love Levenshulme for food and drink and here's why

 1008 Stockport Rd, Manchester M19 3WN

 Another CAMRA award-winning boozer on Stockport Road to add to Levenshulme’s enviable drinking scene.
 Station Hop is a gorgeous, colourful little bar stocked full of interesting cask and keg ales, cans and more.
-Sip on a stroopwaffel porter from Blackjack, a CBRB/Northern Monk collab yuzu IPA or maybe a rhubarb and oolong saison from By The River Brew Co.
+You mind find yourself sipping on a stroopwaffel porter from Blackjack, a CBRB/Northern Monk collab yuzu IPA or maybe a rhubarb and oolong saison from By The River Brew Co.

-Regularly hosted events include a pub quiz, a monthly cheese club and pop up street food kitchens from the likes of Pastrami Now, Mama Z, Wholesome Junkies, Nyama Choma and Vegan Ray.
+Regularly hosted events include a pub quiz, a monthly cheese club and pop up street food kitchens have previously come from the likes of Pastrami Now, Mama Sue's, Wholesome Junkies, Nyama Choma and Vegan Ray.
 There’s also a bottle shop if you want to take some goodies home with you.
-Oh and it’s very dog-friendly too.
+Oh, and it’s very dog-friendly too.

 815 Stockport Rd, Manchester M19 3BS